tkaagent/agentic-ai-workshop/uc8-health/README.md

 ## Summary

-Users will create a health check document to verify device and network health by writing their own markdown file.
-We have a containerlab setup for this use case but the user is free to use any lab topology they wish to use.
+Users will create a health check document to verify **device and network health** by writing their own markdown file.

 The goal here is to find a the sweet spot with respect to context engineering.
 Users should test a few prompts in Claude before starting to write into the markdown file.

-When complete, HEALTH.CHECK.md will be run on the topology of choice.
+When complete, `HEALTH.CHECK.md` will be run on the topology of choice.

 ## Steps